-- Send the Grow Parent Welcome Letter to the email address provided, and enter the date the Grow Parent Welcome Letter is sent. - o By sending the Grow Parent Welcome Letter, you'll provide the potential participant with the information they need to make a decision about attending the hybrid implementation, such as the date, time, and location of meetings.
-It also provides information about how to create an account on the Thrive website. - Encourage participants to create a Thrive account and enroll in Grow. - Follow up with the potential participant to see if they would like to register and attend the hybrid implementation of Grow.
+- Send the Grow Parent Welcome Letter to the email address provided, and enter the date the Grow Parent Welcome Letter is sent. - o By sending the Grow Parent Welcome Letter, you'll provide the potential participant with the information he or she needs to make a decision about attending the hybrid implementation, such as the date, time, and location of meetings.
+It also provides information about how to create an account on the Thrive website. - Encourage participants to create a Thrive account and enroll in Grow. - Follow up with the potential participant to see if the participant would like to register and attend the hybrid implementation of Grow.